AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 ### Show all or individual intelligent captions

-You can show all captions at once in an expanded caption view, or you can show individual intelligent captions in a one-by-one view.
+You can show all intelligent captions at once in an expanded view, or you can show individual inteliigent captions in a one-by-one view.

 * To show all intelligent captions, select ![Show all intelligent captions](/help/assets/icons/Maximize.svg).
 * To show individual intelligent captions, one-by-one, select ![Show individiual intelligent captions](/help/assets/icons/Minimize.svg).